 - Section 1.
 Term.
-The term of this Agreement shall be for a period from the date of execution by the County until September 30, 2017, unless otherwise terminated by either party.
-The project compliance requirements related to the provision of services to clients at the public facility (the "Project") shall be in effect for six (6) years and shall survive the termination of this Agreement. - Section 2.
+This Agreement shall be effective on the date of execution by the County and will terminate upon the expiration of the five (5) year period, beginning on the Completion Date, wherein the Project is used to provide comprehensive health care services for the homeless and other low- and moderate- income persons (the "Use Period").
+Due to the County's obligations to HUD, funding availability under this Agreement shall terminate on October 20, 2019. - Section 2.
 Suspension and Termination.
 Notwithstanding anything to the contrary herein, and in accordance with 24 CFR §85.43, suspension and termination of this Agreement may occur if the Agency materially fails to comply with any term of the award contemplated herein, and that award may be terminated for convenience in accordance with 2 CFR Part 200 ("Uniform Administrative Requirements").
 Continued performance by either party pursuant to this Agreement, after default of any of the terms of this Agreement, shall not be deemed a waiver of any right to terminate this Agreement for any subsequent default; and no waiver of any such default shall be construed or act as a waiver of any subsequent default.
 In the event this Agreement is terminated before the end of its term, the Agency shall reimburse the County all, or a portion, of the CDBG Funds expended on the Project.
 Such requirement shall be at the sole discretion of the County. - Section 3.
 Amendments to Agreement.
-Amendments to this Agreement that do not require approval by the Board shall be submitted to the Program Administrator in writing, on the Agency letterhead, and shall provide an explanation as to why an amendment is being requested.
+Amendments to this Agreement shall be submitted to the Program Administrator in writing for approval, on the Agency letterhead, and shall provide an explanation as to why an amendment is being requested.
 Any such proposed amendment or modification to the conditions and covenants of this Agreement shall become effective upon proper execution, such as signing, by the parties hereto.

-ARTICLE X
+ARTICLE X: Defaults and Remedies